hewisaurus/PrancingTurtle/GettingStarted.md

  The **archiveFolder** value should have a trailing backslash (\) but the **watchFolder** and **extractionFolder** values should not.

 These folders must all exist before the application runs, or it will exit.
-Also, if any of the folders used by this application are in protected locations, you'll want to run the app as an administrator (UAC)
+Also, if any of the folders used by this application are in protected locations, you'll want to run the app as an administrator (UAC).

+If you run the application after it has been built in **debug** mode in VS, the child windows that spawn won't close on their own (this is deliberate).
+If you don't need to watch the console as it works, run the app in **Release** and it'll close automatically.

 ### AutoParser

 Similar to AutoExtracter, this application has a config file that it reads from when it's initialized, **AutoParser.exe.config**.
 On top of the connection string, the only setting you need to configure is the **watchFolder**, which should be the same path as the **extractionFolder** for the AutoExtracter application.
 Again, consider running it "as Administrator" if you run into permissions issues.

+This project uses MySQL's Bulk Loader in order to insert damage, healing and shielding records - particularly when inserting upwards of 30000 records at a time, this is an efficient method.
+Smaller tables don't require this and have a much simpler method of inserting data.

+If you run the application after it has been built in **debug** mode in VS, the child windows that spawn won't close on their own (this is deliberate).
+If you don't need to watch the console as it works, run the app in **Release** and it'll close automatically.